 Located in Van Meter, Hoffberger, Meyerhoff, and the Athenaeum

 The Commuter Commons is located on the Forum level of the Athenaeum, just behind Alice's Restaurant.
 The space features a microwave, refrigerator, computer lab, and phone.
 The Commons provides a space for students to gather between classes to eat, socialize, and study.
 Access is granted to all commuter students 24/7 during the academic session.
 Storage lockers are also available in the Commons for commuter students to keep books, food, clothes, a toothbrush, etc. while classes are in session.
-The lockers are free and available on a first-come, first-served basis.
+The lockers are free and are assigned through a lottery.
+Please contact Aisha Rivers for more information on the lottery process.
 Students must provide their own locks.

 The Front Gate (main) entrance located on Dulaney Valley Road is open 24 hours a day.
 When the college is in full academic session, security officers monitor all incoming vehicular traffic from 7:30 p.m. to 6 a.m.
 All drivers must stop their vehicles and check in with the officer every time they enter campus.
 The registration decals on community members' cars are their passes onto campus.
 You may call the Public Safety Office at 410-337-6112 for access to non-residential buildings after hours.
 They will also provide an escort to any on-campus destinations during the hours of darkness.